rashibedse/detguard/docs/attack-corpus.md

 ### Mutations that get recorded rather than emitted

-Three cases, all reported in `corpus/attacks/_skipped.yaml`:

-- **No-op.** `politeness_wrap` on TPL-07 and TPL-08 has nothing to rewrite,
+Four reasons put a mutation in `corpus/attacks/_skipped.yaml`, under `skipped_mutations`:

+- **No-op.** `politeness_wrap` has nothing to rewrite when a payload contains no imperative to rewrite.
+Against the fixture manifest that is seven templates — TPL-02, 03, 06, 07, 08, 11 and 13 — and on TPL-07 and TPL-08 it is the
-  because those payloads contain no imperative.
-That is the property that makes them dangerous.
+  interesting case: those two are *built* around having no imperative anywhere, which is the property that makes them dangerous.
 Emitting the variant anyway would duplicate the base and inflate the corpus with coverage it does not provide.
 - **No separable carrier.** `position_shift` needs a document to move the payload within.
 TPL-15's carrier *is* the prompt, so there is nothing to shift.
+- **Value destroyed, with no structural fallback.** See below.
+- **Mutation not available in this build.** A template naming a transform this version does not ship.
+Recorded rather than ignored, so a corpus built against a newer template set does not quietly lose coverage.

+### When a mutation destroys the planted value

-- **Value destroyed beyond recovery.** `base64_wrap` and `whitespace_pad` can
-  garble a planted destination past the point where an exact check is verifiable.
-Where the mutated form is derivable — `homoglyph`, `zero_width` — the check tracks it; where it is not, the check relaxes to its structural equivalent (`field_equals` → `field_changed`) and records `relaxed_from`.
+`base64_wrap` and `whitespace_pad` can garble a planted destination past the point where an exact check is verifiable.
+What happens next depends on the check type, and only one of the three outcomes is a skip:

+1. **The mutated form is derivable** — `homoglyph`, `zero_width` — so the check
+   tracks it and records `expected_mutated_by`.
+The attack is emitted.
+2. **The check type has a structural equivalent.** `field_equals` relaxes to `field_changed`, `external_destination_reached` to `tool_called`, recording
+   `relaxed_from` and `relaxed_reason` on the attack.
+Weaker, but still measuring something, so the attack is emitted.
+3. **It has neither.** `output_contains` has no structural equivalent, so `output_contains` + `base64_wrap` is dropped into `skipped_mutations` with
+   that as the reason.

+Which outcome applies is a property of the check type, not of the mutation.

 What never happens is a check left pointing at a string the carrier no longer contains.
 That can never pass, and it sits in the corpus reading as a permanent